 By doing the research and being upfront about the costs life insurance and wellbeing benefits will incur, you’ll probably relieve some of your manager’s concerns.
 It’s also worthwhile to take a look at engagement rates and compare them to the price, because it makes no sense to pay for a product your team is not going to enjoy using.

 You can also try and find a package that works for your team, which can reduce the price of benefits massively.
-We believe that yulife is great for this: as well as a trusted group life insurance policy that’s insured by AIG, one of the largest insurance companies in the world, your employees will also receive the yulife app.
+We believe that yulife is great for this: as well as a trusted death in service policy that’s insured by AIG, one of the largest insurance companies in the world, your employees will also receive the yulife app.
 The app allows your team to earn yucoin, the currency of wellbeing, by taking part in simple healthy activities such as walking or meditating.
 Their yucoin can then be exchanged for air miles and gift cards from brands like ASOS and Amazon.

 Instead of paying for life insurance and wellbeing benefits separately, yulife provides both - plus rewards - for the same price that an equivalent group life insurance policy would be.
 So, by saving money, the ROI you so eloquently presented will be even higher, making the purchase a no brainer for you or your manager.